This information will help you understand advanced cancer of the oral cavity, including its risk factors, symptoms, diagnosis, and treatment.

 - You will be able to talk more easily and eat many of the foods you like.
 A dietitian can help you find the best ways to prepare your favorite foods while you regain your ability to chew and swallow.

 - You will have more energy to do the activities you enjoy.

 There are many resources to help you and your family during your recovery.
 Some are here at MSK and others are in your community.
-Ask your doctor, nurse, or social worker about options.
+Ask your healthcare provider or social worker about what resources are available.